GC to EC: A Modern Odyssey of Technical Conversions

 1. Google

-Google has been leading of cloud computing and distributed databases, making EC a natural choice for its services like Bigtable, Spanner, and Firebase.
+Google has been at the forefront of cloud computing and distributed databases, making EC a natural choice for its services like Bigtable, Spanner, and Firebase.

 2. Amazon